imthedoggo/ckad-notes/topics/imperative-commands.md

 Or
 `k create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml (This will not use the pods' labels as selectors; instead it will assume selectors as app=redis`

+expose an existing deployment as nodeport service (nodeport itself is added on the yaml) `k expose deploy deploy-name --name service-name --type NodePort --port 80`

+### misc
+JsonPath is a query language for JSON that allows you to extract specific data from a JSON structure.
+The `-o=jsonpath` flag in kubectl is used to format the output of a command using a JsonPath expression.
+The expression is used to traverse the JSON structure and extract the desired data.

+extract the names of all pods in a specific namespace `kubectl get pods -n your-namespace -o=jsonpath='{.items[*].metadata.name}'`

+extract all namespaces into a file
+`k get ns -o=jsonpath='{.items[*].metadata.name}' > /desired/folder/filename.txt`

+inspect logs
+`kubectl -n elastic-stack logs kibana`

+execute into the container and inspect stored logs `kubectl -n elastic-stack exec -it app -- cat /log/app.log`

+get all resources in all namespaces
+`kubectl get all -A`

+move file
+`mv target-file-in-origin-directory target-directory`

+print OS content
+`cat /etc/*release*`

+enter a specific pod / container and open a pod/container terminal `kubectl exec -it podname -c containername bash`

+print file inside the pod
+`kubectl exec -it podname -- cat filepath/name`

 ### objects created imperatively
 * pod